Debt debates like the one playing out in Washington, D.C., are as old as money itself.

-Graeber argues that the US Federal Reserve is based on a similar system as the Bank of England and points out that America has always had a debt.
+Graeber argues that the U.S. Federal Reserve is not that different — and he points out that the U.S. has always had a debt.

-"The only persion who tried to pay it down, and also eliminate the Central Bank (...) was Andrew Jackson, and it seems that that's what led to the panic of 1836 and it led to catastrophic consequences."
+"The only person who tried to pay it down, and also eliminate the central bank, was Andrew Jackson, and it seems that that's what led to the panic of 1836 and it led to catastrophic consequences," he says.

-Debt can be explosive when it reaches a certain level.
-Last year Rogoff and his colleague Carmen Reinhart, senior fellow at the Peterson Institute for International Economics, went through the financial data of 44 countries over the past 200 years and found that when government debt exceeds 90 percent of GDP countries suffer slower growth.
+Economist Kenneth Rogoff says there is danger in debt — and that danger can become explosive when a country's debt reaches a certain level.
+Last year, Rogoff and his colleague Carmen Reinhart, senior fellow at the Peterson Institute for International Economics, went through the financial data of 44 countries over the past 200 years and found that when government debt exceeds 90 percent of gross domestic product, countries suffer slower growth.

-What makes exceeding that 90% mark worrisome, explains Rogoff, is that economic growth starts to slow down by 1%.
-Some economists, including Paul Krugman, say the way speed up that growth is to take advantage of today's low interest rates.
-The idea being if a country spends and invests more, they'll be able to make more in the long run.
+Some economists, including Nobel Prize winner Paul Krugman, say the way to speed up that growth is to take advantage of today's low interest rates.
+The idea being if a country spends and invests more, it will be able to make more in the long run.

 But Rogoff isn't enthusiastic about that tactic.

-"Frankly this is a once in 75 or 100 year situation when having a bit of extra inflation would be just what the doctor ordered," he says.
+"Frankly this is a once in a 75- or 100-year situation when having a bit of extra inflation would be just what the doctor ordered," he says.